Causapin-PaulaSuezane/EduQuiz/README.md

-# EduQuiz - Interactive Quiz Console Application
+# EduQuiz - Interactive  Console  Quiz Application

-**📝EduQuiz** is a Java Console Application that allows **teachers** to create interactive quizzes, while **students** can take quizzes at their convinience, anytime and anywhere.
-The console is designed to improve knowledge retention abd enhance learning experiences.
+**📝 EduQuiz** is a simple, text-based **Java console application** designed to enhance learning through interactive quizzes.
+Teachers can create quizzes for their students, and students can take quizzes at any time, from anywhere, all within a command-line interface.